rapidsai/legate-boost/docs/source/Legate_Boost.rst

 About this implementation
 -------------------------

-This implementation will focus on demonstrating ``Legate Boost’s`` flexible model ensembling capabilities, specifically:
+This implementation will focus on demonstrating ``legate-boost’s`` flexible model ensembling capabilities, specifically:

 - Tree-based gradient boosting models, ideal for structured/tabular